VSCB/dsa210-project/README.md

   Frontend library for creating a single-page application.
 It provides the form to enter SteamID, makes API requests to the Flask server, and displays the resulting data, stats, and visualizations.

 - **Pandas**
   Useful for data cleaning and transformation during prototyping or deeper EDA.
-Optional but handy in your analysis scripts.

 - **Requests**
   Manages HTTP calls to the **Steam Web API** and **Steam Storefront API** in Python.